-As a former PR girl of a Michelin-starred restaurant group, I was paid to eat good food for four years.
-Now, God forbid I’m vegan.
+As a former PR girl of a Michelin-starred restaurant group, I was paid to eat for four years.
+Now, God forbid I’m vegan (just kidding, I always aspired to be one).

 Naturally, I relate to questions I often receive on veganism.